No matter which teeth you are missing for what reason, you probably have several options for replacement.

 It may cover hospital costs or inpatient health care if you have a dental emergency or a complicated procedure, even though the dental care wouldn’t be covered.
 It may also pay for some dental services if you are hospitalized.

 In the end, Medicare—by itself—is not the place you’re going to find help getting dentures.

 However, you may be able to find certain Medicare Advantage or “Medigap” (Medicare Supplement) add-on plans that offer dental coverage at additional costs.

 You’ll need to do your own research to find what might be offered by companies in your area.

-Medicaid and Medicare differ in a few majors ways.
+Medicaid and Medicare differ in a few major ways.

-The main things that matter here are who is eligible and what kind of care they offer.
+The main things that matter here are who is eligible and the types of coverage offered.